-Get reimbursed up to $10,000 for an accessibility inspection of your small business, or for the purchase of furniture, fixtures, or equipment to make your business more accessible to the public.
+Get reimbursed up to $10,000 for an accessibility inspection of your small business, or for the purchase and installation of furniture, fixtures, or equipment to make your business more accessible to the public.

 Businesses over 30 years old

 Long-standing small businesses can join the Legacy Business Registry for recognition, marketing and business help, and special grants.

 Neighborhood corner stores can apply to become healthy food retailers.
 If accepted, you may receive funding and support to redesign your store with a focus on healthy foods.
 Note: this grant is currently closed.

 Grants of up to $1,500 toward leasing or buying automatic dishwashers, to help food service businesses build reusable foodware infrastructure for on-site dining.

 This program from SFPUC provides a rebate of up to $5,000 for the purchase of eligible commercial grade clothes washers in laundromats.